No Pressure (Logic album): Critical reception

 No Pressure received generally positive reviews from critics, with some calling it a return to form for the Maryland MC.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 78, based on six reviews, indicating "Generally favorable reviews".
 It is the highest score in Logic's discography.
-Album of the Year gave the album a score of 73 based on six critic reviews.

 Will Lavin of NME gave the album four out of five stars, saying that the album "continues the trend even as he bids farewell to the art form that raised him and gave him a platform to speak his truth."
 A.D.
 Amorosi of Variety said that the album is a "solid, soulful finale" for his career, and that Logic was in his best, "kid-like Q-Tip mode."
 Tim Hoffman of RIFF magazine gave the album an 8/10, calling it a "masterful final release" for Logic.

 In the review for AllMusic, Fred Thomas called it one of Logic's "best and most enjoyable albums, wrapping up an electrified run with his most clearheaded and honest material yet."
 Donna-Claire Chesman and Yoh Phillips of DJBooth both praised the rapper for having the album be "driven by love" of life, self, music, and "all the feel-good emotions", as well as finally "finding balance" with himself.
 Judah Charles Lotter of Meaww called the album a "powerful and infectiously catchy swansong album."